-The cables from the speakers and monitor microphone need to connect to the rear of the desk console.
-See typical layout on following page.
+Cabling from the procedure room speakers, control room speakers, and monitor microphone connect to the rear of the Vitalinq console.
+See typical layout on previous page.
 If you are installing before the walls are sheet-rocked, use a junction box near the console and one in the ceiling.
 Connect them with a 1" conduit if required.
 Cables can be pulled through by staggering the connectors.
-Follow state and local code reqirements regarding securing ceiling devices, such as speakers, to the building structure.